Islamic views on slavery: Rights and restrictions

 Evidence from slaves is rarely viable in a court of law.
+According to the most popular Sharia manual by Imam Shafi, the very first requirement for a legal testimony to be acceptable from a witness is that the witness must be free.
 As slaves are regarded as inferior in Islamic law, death at the hands of a free man does not require that the latter be killed in retaliation.
 The killer must pay the slave's master compensation equivalent to the slave's value, as opposed to blood-money.
 At the same time, slaves themselves possess a lessened responsibility for their actions, and receive half the penalty required upon a free man.
 For example: where a free man would be subject to a hundred lashes due to pre-marital relations, a slave would be subject to only fifty.
 Slaves are allowed to marry only with the owner's consent.
 Jurists differ over how many wives a slave may possess, with the Hanafi and Shafi'i schools allowing them two, and the Maliki school allowing four.
 Slaves are not permitted to possess or inherit property, or conduct independent business, and may conduct financial dealings only as a representative of the master.
 Offices of authority are generally not permitted for slaves, though a slave may act as the leader (Imam) in the congregational prayers, and he may also act as a subordinate officer in the governmental department of revenue.
 Masters may sell, bequeath, give away, pledge, hire out or compel them to earn money.

 By the view of some madh'hab (but not others), a master may compel his slave to marry and determine the identity of the marriage partner.